- James Tam

 The wimp stooped forward, a puff of bad breath escaped.

 Ah Wah expertly gripped his greasy hair, and pulled it down hard with both hands to meet his right knee, a trick he had learnt from Thai boxing.
 ‘Die, motherfucker!’ he commanded with theatrical cool for his small audience, not meaning it.
-Perhaps he pulled too hard, and did not aim good enough.
+Perhaps he pulled too hard, and did not aim well enough.
 Perhaps his flimsy victim tilted his head back in the last moment — his last moment.
 Perhaps it was meant to be.
 Ah Wah’s knee missed the nose and crashed right into the Adam’s apple, that strange little knob of cartilage which happened to be the most prominent feature on his victim’s pathetic body.

 Something yielded against his knee with a crack.